life-and-dev/son/nature.md

 What troubles me most is how this question divides the body of Christ.
 Accusations of heresy fly in both directions.
 Yet when I read the Gospels, I see Jesus converting people without requiring them to understand complex Trinitarian formulas (Luke 7:36-50; Acts 2:14-47).
 Salvation seems tied to faith in Jesus as the Christ, but does "Christ" mean God incarnate, or God's anointed human representative?

-## History of the Christianity
+## History of Christianity

 [The Church History](https://eternal.family.net.za/kingdom/church/history) indicates that initially [Christianity](https://eternal.family.net.za/bible/concepts/christian) was considered [a minor sect](https://en.wikipedia.org/wiki/History_of_Christianity) among many pagan religions.
 However, by the fourth century, Christianity spread so much that the pagan Roman Emperor Constantine decided to support it.
 This enabled Christians to build [state-sponsored church structures](https://eternal.family.net.za/kingdom/church/history/constantine) and institutional hierarchies to establish order among the citizens.

-However, to encourage Christianity and to restore peace in the empire, certain aspects got [merged with pagan religions](https://eternal.family.net.za/kingdom/church/history/constantine).
+However, to encourage Christianity and to restore peace in the empire, certain aspects were [merged with pagan religions](https://eternal.family.net.za/kingdom/church/history/constantine).
 For example, Jesus was considered the emperor's sun god so that both Christians and pagans have the freedom to continue their traditions.

 This led to [great debates about the divinity of Jesus](https://eternal.family.net.za/kingdom/church/history/1st-nicaea-creed).
 Bishop Arius challenged the view that Jesus was co-eternal with God.
 These debates caused a split in the church such that Arius's less popular view was considered Arianism.

 A few decades later, [Arianism spread to the gothic nations](https://eternal.family.net.za/kingdom/church/history/arianism).
 This motivated the Nicene Christian Roman state to associate Arianism with their enemies such that in July 381, the First Council of Constantinople expanded [the Nicaea Creed](https://en.wikipedia.org/wiki/Nicene_Creed) to [address Arianism disputes](https://eternal.family.net.za/kingdom/church/history/sundays).
 This version clearly defined [the Trinity doctrine](https://eternal.family.net.za/bible/doctrines/trinitarian) and proclaimed Jesus as God and as such the first Latin Bible ([Vulgate](https://eternal.family.net.za/kingdom/church/history/vulgate)) was translated in 382 in favour of the Nicaea Christianity's views.

-A few centuries later the "Arian" nations were either destroy or converted by the Roman Empire.
+A few centuries later the "Arian" nations were either destroyed or converted by the Roman Empire.
 As a result, Arianism among many other religions was gradually rooted out during [the Dark Ages](https://eternal.family.net.za/kingdom/church/history/dark-ages).

 Since the fourteenth century, the Nicaean Bible was [translated into vernacular](https://eternal.family.net.za/kingdom/church/history/wycliffe) languages to reduce dependence on the state church and to support reformations.

 Today, the [majority](https://eternal.family.net.za/bible/interpretations/rebuttals#majority) of Christian churches still base their [Trinitarian doctrines](https://eternal.family.net.za/bible/doctrines/trinitarian) on those of the early church fathers of Nicene Christianity's creeds and the Vulgate.
-While certain [Unitarian movements](https://eternal.family.net.za/bible/doctrines/unitarian) continue to challenge these views.
+However, certain [Unitarian movements](https://eternal.family.net.za/bible/doctrines/unitarian) continue to challenge these views.
 Each denomination obviously [translated the Bible in favour of their own interpretation](https://eternal.family.net.za/bible/translations), therefore one cannot prove the divinity of Jesus from isolated bible verses alone.
 For example the NIV translate Titus 2:13 that *"Jesus is our great God"*, while [many other bibles translate it differently](https://eternal.family.net.za/god/son/essence/as-god/saviour#titus-2-13).

 ## Bible Translations